Pace to Skein Converter

 While metric units (meters, kilograms) are now standard for trade, the historical skein lengths remain relevant for understanding yarn counts and for crafts like knitting and crochet where yarn is still often sold in skeins or hanks labeled with length and weight.

-Common Uses for paces and skeins
+Common Uses and Applications: paces vs skeins

 Explore the typical applications for both Pace (imperial/US) and Skein (imperial/US) to understand their common contexts.